dangaiden/blog/content/post/2018backup/2018-08-20-vsphere-6-0-new-external-psc-within-existing-sso-domain.md

 <span style="font-family: Didact Gothic; font-size: 16px;">If found some problems when repointing to the external PSC,  make sure the time on both servers is the same (check NTP server), also DNS resolution of the external PSC.
 Give some time for the vSphere Client to initialize after the repointment.</span>

-<span style="font-size: 16px; font-family: Didact Gothic;">Finally, be patient, I found some errors (SSO errors about the external PSC) when login to the vSphere Web Client but, after waiting about 10 minutes finally it initialized up successfully.</span>
+<span style="">Finally, be patient, I found some errors (SSO errors about the external PSC) when login to the vSphere Web Client but, after waiting about 10 minutes finally it initialized up successfully.</span>